snowskeleton/Resumes/resume.md

 09/2023 – 12/2023

 - Developed and deployed a Python Slackbot that improved security by finding user with incorrect MFA configurations
-- Edited Powershell scripts for InTune deployment
+- Edited Powershell scripts for Intune deployment
 - Remotely configured and troubleshooted Windows and macOS devices through Connectwise ScreenConnect
-- Administered Office 365, InTune, and Active Directory
+- Administered Office 365, Intune, and Active Directory
 - Configured DNS records and domain name registration for clients